-This variable specifies the arguments for the loadkeys program, typically, the name of keymap to load, e.g., "es".
+This variable specifies the arguments for the loadkeys program, typically, the name of keymap to load, e.g., "it".
 If this variable is not set, the bootscript will not run the loadkeys program, and the default kernel keymap will be used.
+Note that a few keymaps have multiple versions with the same name (cz and its variants in qwerty/ and qwerty/, es in olpc/ and qwerty/, and trf in fgGlod/ and qwerty/).
+In these cases the parent directory should also be specified (e.g. qwerty/es) to ensure the proper keymap is loaded.